Welcome back to Read Not Guess. Today we’re going to work on the letter “x.”

 If you think your child is ready, see if they can read this:

-Six ox and seven fox hid in a box.
+Six ox and a fox hid in a box.

 If they read it smoothly, great!
 If they stumble, have them sound it out another time or two to get it right.